 Panning for gold and rock hounding are some of the popular hobbies for recreational miners on the route.
-A 9.6-mile portion of the creek on a single lane paved roadway is the most famous for white water rafting, recreational mining boating and swimming among other water activities.
+A 9.6-mile portion of the creek on a single lane paved roadway is the most famous for white water rafting, recreational mining, fishing, and swimming.

-While driving along the Quartzville Recreation Corridor, you will find your favorite swimming spot.
+Drive along the Quartzville Recreation Corridor and you will find your favorite swimming spot.

 Located 0.6 miles upstream from the Quartzville Creek County Group Campground.
 It is a short easy access to the creek from the road turnout.

-The deep clear blue pool, flat rock for sunbathing, underwater ledges make this spot unique.
+The deep clear water with its incredible turquoise color, flat rocks for sunbathing, underwater ledges - all of those make this spot unique.

 GPS coordinates: 44.5399,-122.43605

-One side of the large beach is composed of boulders and pebbles, and another is lined by a rocky wall.
-The deep pristine clear waters have shallow with rapids and deep calm with underwater ledges areas.
+One side of the large beach is composed of boulders and pebbles.
+The opposite bank is lined by a rocky wall.
+This spot features shallow with rapids and deep calm spots with underwater ledges areas.

+The crystal clear water impresses with its intensive emerald-green color.

 The turnout is located 1 mile downstream from the Dogwood Picnic Area.
 There is a short trail to a swimming area.

-The bank is lined with large boulders and pebbles, and a rock wall on the opposite side.
-The marvelous green-water pool has shallow with rapids and deep calm with underwater ledges areas.
+The bank is lined with large boulders and pebbles.
+There is a rock wall across the creek.
+The marvelous green-water pool has shallow with rapids and deep calm spots with underwater ledges areas.

 GPS coordinates: 44.556, -122.42

-The swimming hole is located 2 miles downstream from the Dogwood Picnic Area.
+The swimming hole near turnout 4 is located 2 miles downstream from the Dogwood Picnic Area.
 There is a short trail to a beach that is composed of large boulders and pebbles.